wp-plugins/event-calendar-ticketing/readme.txt

 If you opt to sell tickets then you gain a world of functionality.
 WooEvents Pro is quite possibly the best solution available today.
 It integrates *directly* with the free WooCommerce plugin, which means you easily gain a super powerful ticket selling platform capable of taking payment with over 100 different payment gateways.

 All your ticketed events are fully configurable products in WooCommerce.
-No shims, no hacks, just straight up deep integration with WooCommerce.
+No shims, no hacks, just straight up deep direct integration with WooCommerce.

 **With WooEvents Pro:**